Vestride/Shuffle/README.md

 ## Changes

+* 9.20.12 - Added `destroy` method.
 * 9.18.12 - Added sorting ability, made plugin responsive, added advanced filtering method.
-Updated to Modernizr 2.6.2
+Updated to Modernizr 2.6.2.
 * 7.21.12 - Rewrote plugin in more object oriented structure.
 Added custom events.
 Updated to Modernizr 2.6.1.
 * 7.3.12 - Removed dependency on the css file and now apply the css with javascript.
 Updated Modernizr to 2.5.3.